salesforcecli/plugin-user/messages/create.md

 # flags.target-hub.deprecation

 The --target-dev-hub flag is deprecated and is no longer used by this command.
 The flag will be removed in API version 57.0 or later.

+# error.nonScratchOrg

+This command only works with scratch orgs.

+# error.jwtHyperforce

+This command does not work using JWT auth when the org is on Hyperforce.

+# error.jwtHyperforce.actions

+- Auth to your DevHub with `org login web` or `org login sfdx-url`.
+Scratch orgs you create that way will work with `org create user`.